 Except for the historical information contained in this registration statement, the statements contained in this registration statement are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the Private Securities Litigation Reform Act of 1995, as amended, and other federal securities laws with respect to our business, financial condition and results of operations.
 All statements other than statements of historical fact are forward-looking statements.
 The use of the words "anticipate", "believe", "continue", "could", "estimate", "expect", "intends", "may", "might", "plan", "possible", "potential", "predict", "project", "should", "would", and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not a forward-looking statement.
-These statements involve known and unknown risks, uncertainties, and other factors that may cause actual results or events to differ materially from those anticipated or implied in such forward-looking statements.
-No assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this registration statement.
+These statements involve known and unknown risks, uncertainties, and other factors that may cause actual results or events to differ materially from those anticipated or implied in such forward-looking statements should not be unduly relied upon.
+Any forward-looking statements are qualified in their entirety by reference to the risk factors discussed throughout this registration statement.
 Some of the risks, uncertainties and assumptions that could cause actual results to differ materially from estimates or projections contained in the forward-looking statements include but are not limited to:

-- the expected benefits and effects of listing of the Intercure Shares on the Nasdaq; - our ability to obtain, and the timing of, regulatory approvals to produce, manufacture, distribute, export and import pharmaceutical-grade cannabis and cannabis-based products; - our partner's ability to obtain, and the timing of, regulatory approvals to produce, manufacture, distribute, export and import pharmaceutical-grade cannabis and cannabis-based products; - the development and regulation of cannabis and, more specifically, the medical-use cannabis industry; - the outcomes of preclinical studies, clinical trials and other research regarding the safety and efficacy of cannabis and the ability of such trials to increase acceptance of cannabis in the medical community; - the commercialization and pricing of our products; - our competitors' development, marketing and sale of products that compete with our products;
+- the expected benefits and effects of listing of the Intercure Shares on the Nasdaq; - our ability to obtain, and the timing of, regulatory approvals to produce, manufacture, distribute, export and import pharmaceuticalgrade cannabis and cannabis-based products; - our partner's ability to obtain, and the timing of, regulatory approvals to produce, manufacture, distribute, export and import pharmaceutical-grade cannabis and cannabis-based products; - the development and regulation of cannabis and, more specifically, the medical-use cannabis industry; - the outcomes of preclinical studies, clinical trials and other research regarding the safety and efficacy of cannabis and the ability of such trials to increase acceptance of cannabis in the medical community; - the commercialization and pricing of our products; - our competitors' development, marketing and sale of products that compete with our products;